MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/configurations.md

 ## Testing a configuration

-The `dsc config test` command compares the current state of the resource instances defined in a configuration document to their desired state.
+The `dsc config test` command compares the current state of the resource instances to their desired state.
 The result for each instance includes:

 - The desired state for the instance.
 - The actual state of the instance.